har-in-air/ESP32_MULTI_METER/README.md

 Connect to this WiFi AP, then open the home page `http://192.168.4.1` in a browser.
 If your OS has mDNS support, use the url `http://meter.local`.

 MacOS has built-in support for mDNS.
-For Windows, install Bonjour.
-For Ubuntu, install Avahi.
+On Windows, install Bonjour.
+On Ubuntu, install Avahi.

 <p align="center" width="100%">
 <img src="docs/home_page.png">